-Not much compares to the scent of a pine tree wafting through the house at Christmas – even when you have to sweep up the needles every time you, the dog and your guests brush past.
-But the topic of sustainable Christmas trees creeps up again and again: do they exist?
-Are you better off getting an artificial Christmas tree?
-What are the alternatives?
+Not much compares to the scent of a pine Christmas tree wafting through the house – even when you have to sweep up the needles every time you, the dog and your guests brush past.

 You don’t need to worry about deforestation when buying a real tree.
 Most Christmas trees are a horticultural crop, so growers do not fell them from pre-existing forests.
 Very good.